kbordon/ping-pong/README.md

 ## Description

-_This is a form that uses CSS to display lists of numbers, and the words "ping," "pong," and "ping-pong."
-With Javascript, it takes a number input, validates it, and creates an array based off a number and loops through that array to create the lists.
-If it recieves an invalid number, it displays an error message._
+_This is a form that uses CSS to display lists of numbers, "ping," "pong," and "ping-pong."
+With Javascript, it takes a number input, validates it, and creates an array based off a number, and loops through that array to create the lists.
+If it receives an invalid number, it displays an error message._

 ## GH-pages link